NirikshaNayak/nirikshanayak.github.io/README.md

 ## 📬 About Me

 I'm exploring AI-driven content creation, UX writing, prompt engineering, and visual documentation.
-Open to **remote or EU-based opportunities** in content, product, or AI-writing roles.
+Open to:
+- 📌 Remote or EU-based roles
+- 📋 Freelance or full-time opportunities in AI content, UX writing, documentation, and automation

 📧 nirikshanayak7@gmail.com
 🔗 https://www.linkedin.com/in/niriksha-nayak-653a19117/

+_This site is powered by [GitHub Pages](https://pages.github.com) — showing not just my content, but also my Git/GitHub workflow knowledge._